Publications and Manuscript Under Review:

 Working Paper and Work in Progress:

-The Cure is Worse than the Disease: Individual-Level Fixed Effects in Hazard Models Induce Spurious Peer Effects (with Christophe Van den Bulte)
+Using Fixed Effects to Avoid Heterogeneity Artifacts in Hazard Models: The Cure is Worse than the Disease (with Christophe Van den Bulte)

 Graph Representation Learning for Inferring Market Structure (with Ryan Dew)